Catalysts (The Spectacular Spider-Man)

 "Catalysts" is the seventh episode of the animated television series The Spectacular Spider-Man, which is based on the comic book character Spider-Man, created by Stan Lee and Steve Ditko.
 The episode sees Spider-Man trying to stop the psychotic supervillain Green Goblin from bombing a dinner party filled with high-class New York citizens on the night of his school's big Fall Formal.

 Written by Andrew Robinson and directed by the series' co-developer Victor Cook, "Catalysts" marked the first appearance of Green Goblin in the series.
 The villain's design followed the show's color scheme by emphasizing the color green and was based primarily on initial designs by Alex Ross for the character in the 2002 film Spider-Man.
 Performers Steven Blum and Vanessa Marshall began their roles as Green Goblin and Mary Jane Watson, respectively.

-The episode originally broadcast on April 26, 2008, following repeat episodes of "Natural Selection" and "Competition."
+The episode originally broadcast on April 26, 2008, following repeat episodes of "Natural Selection" and "Competition".
 It is available on both the third volume DVD set for the series, as well as the complete season box set.
 It ranked as among the highest rated children's telecast the morning it aired and received a generally positive response from television critics.
-Green Goblin's appearance and new personality split critics, who felt that it was suitable but also strayed from his comic appearance.
+Green Goblin's appearance and personality split critics, who felt that it was suitable but strayed from his comic counterpart.

-Plot summary
+Plot

 On the night of Midtown High's Fall Formal, Harry Osborn arrives with his date Glory and some football players, along with their dates, in a stretch limousine.
 When his friend, Gwen Stacy, tries to greet him, he ignores her and goes on his way.
 Soon, Peter Parker arrives and stuns everyone with his attractive date, Mary Jane Watson, whom he introduces to the group.
 Flash Thompson tries to ruin the date by mentioning a bet he and Peter had.
 Mary Jane is unscathed by the idea of the bet and goes to dance.
 Harry goes to get drinks and overhears Glory getting back together with her ex-boyfriend.
 He is furious and goes to his locker where he drinks a vial of green formula.

-Meanwhile, across town, a mysterious, Halloween themed green and purple costumed, and psychotic supervillain called the Green Goblin breaks into an Oscorp laboratory late at night and steals several pieces of equipment, including a glider.
-With the equipment, Goblin flies off and attacks a group of thieves who are working for the crime lord the "Big Man."
+Meanwhile, across town, the Green Goblin breaks into an Oscorp laboratory and steals several pieces of equipment, including a glider.
+With the equipment, Goblin flies off and attacks a group of thieves who are working for the "Big Man".
 He uses some stolen money as incentive for them if they work for him and they accept.
-Now armed with personal terrorists, he crashes and holds up a black tie dinner party orchestrated by the "Big Man" in his alter ego as philanthropist L. Thompson Lincoln.
+Now armed with personal terrorists, he crashes and holds up a dinner party orchestrated by the "Big Man" in his alter ego as philanthropist L. Thompson Lincoln.
 Lincoln is unimpressed and sics his guards on the Goblin and his terrorists, but they are defeated easily.
-Air Force Colonel John Jameson tries to fight them, too, but is also taken down.
+John Jameson tries to fight them, too, but is also taken down.